The 2d-directed spanning forest converges to the Brownian web

 Now, let us prove the result for $j=1$; we will deduce the result for any $j$ similarly.
-The idea consists in working conditionally to $\FF_{\tau_1}$ and applying the previous strategy (i.e. Lemmas \ref{lem:UnexploredCone} to \ref{lem:M_tail}) to the ``new starting configuration'' $(g_{\tau_{1}}(\u_1),\ldots, g_{\tau_{1}}(\u_k), H_{\tau_{1}})$. {First remark that the elements $g_{\tau_{1}}(\u_1),\ldots, g_{\tau_{1}}(\u_k)$ as well as the history set $H_{\tau_{1}}$ are measurable w.r.t. $\FF_{\tau_1}$: they are deterministic conditionally to $\FF_{\tau_1}$.
+The idea consists in working conditionally on the $\sigma$-algebra $\FF_{\tau_1}$ and applying the previous strategy (i.e. Lemmas \ref{lem:UnexploredCone} to \ref{lem:M_tail}) to the ``new starting configuration'' $(g_{\tau_{1}}(\u_1),\ldots, g_{\tau_{1}}(\u_k), H_{\tau_{1}})$. {First remark that the elements $g_{\tau_{1}}(\u_1),\ldots, g_{\tau_{1}}(\u_k)$ as well as the history set $H_{\tau_{1}}$ are measurable w.r.t. $\FF_{\tau_1}$: they are deterministic conditionally to $\FF_{\tau_1}$.
 Assumptions (\textbf{H1}) and (\textbf{H2}) are also clearly satisfied by the definition of the hitting time $\tau_1$ and by the construction of the joint exploration process (see Lemma \ref{lem:ElemProperties}).}

-Actually, the only place where the hypothesis $L(H_0)\leq 1$ is used, appears in the proof of Lemma \ref{lem:UnexploredCone} when $W^{\text{move}}_{n}$ belongs to the extra set $\NN_0^{\text{extra}}$.
-This case does not exist under (\ref{cond:LH0bis}).